 Those mother-daughter moments made my head swirl,

-Intoxicated in the way she recalled without regret
+Intoxicated by the way she recalled without regret

 Long lost loves; and the eventual love that sustained her.